It's the second week of Septemer, which means R U OK Day is coming up.

 Don't borrow guilt.
 You are important, too, and sometimes that means prioritising yourself and your own wellbeing.

 I'm writing this piece as someone who struggles with Depression and Anxiety, and as an Autistic Woman who spent my educational years being called 'lazy', 'unmotivated', 'anti-social' and other, less neutral, terms when I was actually struggling with neurological conditions that weren't (at the time) widely diagnosed outside of extreme cases.

 I am not OK.
 I was not OK, and I may never be OK.
 I struggle to engage socially, and when I do, it drains my mental batteries to the point of being virtually useless afterward.
 I can't achieve the goals or standards that neurotypical and mentally healthy people do, and speaking to others of the goals I set myself and managed to achieve tend to be met with blank stares and an air of "is that it?"

 Yes, that is it.
 I put in a full day of work, had at least one healthy meal, and did a household chore.
 Maybe even two or three chores, if it's a good day.
 Maybe I ordered pizza or went through an Oporto drive-thru or grabbed a pie from the petrol station on the way home, and spent the evening reading fanfiction, if it was a bad day.

 Honestly, that's doing a lot better than the really bad days, when I'm so mentally and emotionally drained that I can't even get out of bed.
-The vast majority of my sick days are actually mental health days.
-(Luckily, I have a GP who is happy to simply write 'unfit to carry out her work duties' on a sick note)
+Often, my sick days are actually mental health days, where my mental health is impacting my physical health.

 Between 2011, when R U OK Day hit the public conciousness, and 2019, mental health wasn't a thing that the vast majority really concerned themselves with, except on September 9th.